Eliav2/react-xarrows/README.md

 ### types definitions

-the properties the xarrow component receives is as follows(don't panic,the important ones exmplained next):
+the properties the xarrow component receives is as follows(don't panic,the important ones explained next):

 ```ts
 export type xarrowPropsType = {